Please continue to the new website by following this link. Please update your bookmarks as well. This page will soon automatically redirect.

 Staff, student assistents and students of the Linguistics master can still borrow lab keys from the key safe in the basement of JK13.

-Some of you will have noticed it there is a new tech guy in K.01.
+Some of you will have noticed it there is a new tech guy in K.01 (0.09 as of 17 July 2013).
 His name is Sjef Pieters and he is a Windows system administrator.
 Sjef will subtitute Warmolt who is recovering from his operation.
 Sjef will also look at how the uil-ots lab computer systems administration is organized.
 He will produce an advise on how to set things to improve the situation where too much time goes to client system administration where it should go to research support.

 Don't hesitate to ask Sjef if you have any questions concerning the the Windows systems in the labs or the labs themselves.